 Is homeschooling gaining popularity in Karnataka?
 Why more and more parents prefer homeschooling?
-Let’s find out It’s been months since students heard the school bell signal the end of the day.
+Let’s find out.
+It’s been months since students heard the school bell signal the end of the day.
 Many worried parents have started exploring the idea of homeschooling their little ones.
-While some worry about when schools will reopen, others are wondering […]
+While some worry about when schools will reopen, others wonder what […]

 Private colleges in Karnataka fear that the upcoming session may see a drop in students from outside the state.
 Dental courses are expected to be the worst hit with a number of undergraduate and post-graduate seats already being left empty.
 Incidentally, Karnataka has the highest number of government and private medical colleges.
 The management quota […]

 Looking for online resources for II PUC (Pre University) preparations?Here are top 5 websites that offer free online courses and resources.
 As we all now, education has moved outside the classrooms and onto digital computer screens.
 Even after the lockdown ends, classrooms may not be as they were earlier.
 The good news is that there […]